New Topics in Sociology: Intimate Relationships

 Prerequisite

-The prerequisite to take this course is 1.0 FCE of 200 level Sociology courses.
+The prerequisite to take this course is SOC100H1.
 As per university guidelines, those without this requirement will be removed at time of discovery and without notice.

 Required Texts